zehanort/oclude/README.md

 - the `device` command is exported as the `oclude.profile_opencl_device()` function
 - the `kernel` command is exported as the `oclude.profile_opencl_kernel()` function

-Their complete documentation can be found in the [wiki](https://github.com/zehanort/oclude/wiki).
+Their complete documentation can be found in the respective [wiki page](https://github.com/zehanort/oclude/wiki/Python-module-usage).

 ## Limitations & known issues